 - Really, the choices are limited only to your imagination.
 Create your own signature ice cream!

-Fudge swirl ice cream should be stored in the freezer (right, Captain Obvious!), covered well to prevent freezer burn.
-It will keep for a couple of weeks, if it lasts that long.
-Mine never does.
+Fudge swirl ice cream should be stored in the freezer (right, Captain Obvious!), and covered well to prevent freezer burn.
+Don’t let the ice cream spend too much time in the freezer.
+After a while, ice crystals naturally form on top.
+It will keep for a couple of weeks, though it rarely lasts that long in our house!

 - 2 cups heavy cream, chilled (at least 36% milk fat)